mwhagedorn/AGC_DSKY_Replica/README.md

 Forked From; https://github.com/r1cebank/AGC_DSKY_Replica to add my own changes and mods.

-Mechanically accurate Apollo DSKY replica.

-This project is based off the 3D models I re-created from the original MIT Instrumentation Labs drawings (those models can be found on [VirtualAGC's GitHub](https://github.com/virtualagc/virtualagc/tree/mechanical/3D-models)).
-In order to 3D print them, I slightly modified them (widened some holes for brass inserts, keyboard, etc).

-A Raspberry Pi running VirtualAGC is doing the grunt work, the display is a simple LCD and the status lights are LEDs.

 I Will add laser cut keys as well as changes to the Arduino code and display usage.

 Posting all files here so someday I can give back to the orginal project